-Just this lovely morning, you started your laptop and Boom!
-You get a black screen with a message that “Unknown Filesystem” and a message saying grub rescue.
-Now you are here at LinuxAndUbunu to see how you can tackle this problem, save your precious data, and boot normally into Linux again.
-Let us discuss some grub rescue commands.
+You started your laptop this fine morning, and Bam!
+You will see a black screen with the message “Unknown Filesystem” and grub rescue.
+You’ve arrived at LinuxAndUbunu to learn how to solve this problem, save your valuable data, and boot into Linux normally once more.
+Let’s go over some grub rescue commands.

 Ways To Rescue Or Recover Grub